-The second largest and fastest growing single malt whisky in the UK was the first distillery in Scotland to steam heat the stills instead of using the customary coal fires, which could scorch, affecting flavour.
+The second largest and fastest growing single malt whisky distillery in the UK was the first in Scotland to steam heat the stills rather than coal fires, which can scorch, affecting flavour.
 They also use the tallest stills in Scotland, at over 16 feet high.

 Glenmorangie whisky is widely recognised as the best single malt in Scotland!
 Many have declared it to be their favourite tipple, and few would argue with that.

-The Name Glenmorangie was taken from the Glen of the Morangie Burn which means “glen of great tranquillity”.
-The company is unusual in that it sells virtually all product as single malt rather than producing for blending purposes.
+The name Glenmorangie was taken from the Glen of Morangie Burn which means “glen of great tranquillity”.
+The company is unusual in that it sells virtually all product as single malt rather than producing for blending.
 That’s probably why it tastes so good.

 At the visitor centre you will learn about Glenmorangie’s pioneering experiments on the effects of wood on whisky, which have led to the “Wood Finish Range” of malts.

 Guided tours start every half hour during summer from 10.30am and the last tour starts at 3.30pm.
 In winter tours start at 10am and groups are welcome.
 If a Scotland whisky tour is on your agenda, you should try the Glenmorangie Distillery tour.